 - 4. In business environments, allow IT access to data without the user’s password

 To accomplish the ambitious goals above we used a mix of public/private and symmetric key algorithms.
 The math behind this cryptography is hard but the idea is simple… Public/private keys allow you to encrypt data with one key and decrypt it with another one.
 Typically data is encrypted with the public key and decrypted with a private key that is kept secret but the reverse also works.
 This is very useful because it allows us to encrypt data in the background without requiring the user to type in their password.

 Unfortunately, public/private key algorithms are slow and can’t be used to encrypt a large amount of data.
 Symmetric key algorithms use the same key to encrypt and decrypt data and are very fast on large amounts of data.
 But since the same key is used to decrypt the data, the data is only secure if the symmetric key is secure.

 Combining these algorithms, here’s how our system works.

-We generate a new 2048-bit RSA public/private key pair when our client is installed, store the public key on the local disk and transmit the private key to our datacenter via https.
-Then, for each backup session, we generate a new random 128-bit AES symmetric key which we use to encrypt the user’s data.
-We secure the 128-bit AES key by encrypting it with the user’s public key and transmit the encrypted file along with the encrypted key to our datacenter over https.
+We generate a new 2048-bit RSA public/private key pair when our client is installed, store the public key on the local disk and transmit the private key to our data center via https.
+Then, for each backup session, we generate a new random 128-bit Advanced Encryption Standard (AES) symmetric key which we use to encrypt the user’s data.
+We secure the 128-bit AES key by encrypting it with the user’s public key and transmit the encrypted file along with the encrypted key to our data center over https.
 We destroy the unencrypted 128-bit AES key at the end of each backup session and never write it to disk.
 To decrypt a file, the user’s private key is used to decrypt the 128-bit AES which is then used to decrypt the file.